 Note: If your iPhone doesn’t connect to any wireless networks, skip to the section of this article called Delete All The Wi-Fi Networks Stored On Your iPhone.
 If that doesn’t work, skip to to the section called Diagnosing Hardware Issues.
-Check out my other article if Wi-Fi is grayed out in Settings, my article called Why Is Wi-Fi Grayed Out On My iPhone? will help.
+Check out my other article if Wi-Fi is grayed out in Settings!

 The Simplest Fix

 If you haven’t already, try powering off your iPhone and Wi-Fi router, and turning them back on.

 - On your iPhone, press and hold the power button (iPhones without Face ID) or the side button and either volume button (iPhones with Face ID) until slide to power off appears.
 Slide across the screen with your finger and wait for your iPhone to power off.
 It can take 15 seconds or more for your iPhone to power off.
 Next, hold the power button until you see the Apple logo appears on the screen.